 This tree is one of many conifers included in the Pinaceae family.
 Others are cedars, the deciduous conifers (Glyptostrobus, Larix, Metasequoia, Pseudolarix, and Taxodium), fir trees, pine trees, and spruce trees.

-This tall conifer can reach heights of anywhere from 40' to over 300' tall, but there are smaller varieties available for the home landscape.
+This tree can be enormous.
+If you're going to plant one, make sure it has plenty of room to grow.
+This tall conifer can reach heights of anywhere from 40 feet to over 300 feet tall, but there are smaller varieties available for the home landscape.
 As it grows, the Douglas fir forms into a pyramidal shape.

 The Douglas fir is monoecious and both male and female strobili are produced on the tree.
 The red-brown cones are long and have distinct bracts that come out between the scales.